 BY DICK SOUTHERN, CHAIR

-Proposed Resolutions must be received or postmarked no later than March 17, 2019.
-The Resolutions Committee mailing of the package of proposed resolutions with the appropriate committee’s recommended action for each proposed resolution to all state councils and chapters will take place no later than May 17 by first-class mail.
+The Resolutions Committee will mail the package of proposed resolutions with the appropriate committee’s recommended action for each proposed resolution to all state councils and chapters no later than May 17 by first-class mail.

 At the National Convention committee hearings will be held following the opening ceremonies.
 During the hearings, the committees and delegates will review all resolutions pertaining to their committees prior to the resolutions being presented to the delegates on the Convention floor.
 Any subsequent revisions to the resolutions will be printed on color-coded paper for distribution to the delegates.

 Resolutions are Goals and Objectives for our organization and many, if not all, have direct and indirect costs related to their implementation.
 Work toward accomplishing the mandates of the resolutions may take a few hours of staff time or it may take a week or a month, and those efforts cost our organization operating funds.
 To this end, some resolutions may be implemented immediately, others phased in over a period of time, and some may be impractical or impossible to achieve because of funding restrictions.

 The Resolutions Committee: Dick Southern, Chair.
 Staff Support: Sharon Hodge.

 The deadline for submission of proposed Constitutional Amendments was March 17.
 No more proposals were accepted.
 On Friday, April 12, the National Constitution Committee will meet at the Doubletree Hotel in Silver Spring, Md., to discuss proposed amendments.
 Individuals who have submitted proposed amendments are welcome to speak in support of their submissions at this meeting.